canonical/certification-docs/Self-Test_Guide-16.04.rst

    harmless reasons can also appear in this list.

 #.
 When the test run is complete, you should see a summary of tests run, a
-   note about where the ``submission*`` files have been stored, and a prompt to submit the results to ``certification.canonical.com``.
+   note about where the ``submission*`` files have been stored, and a prompt to submit the results to C3.
 If you're connected to the Internet, typing ``y`` at this query should cause the results to be submitted.
 You will need either a Secure ID value or to have already entered this value in the ``/etc/xdg/canonical-certification.conf`` file.
+(The ``canonical-certification-precheck`` script will edit this file appropriately if you provided the SID when you ran that script.)

 #.
 Copying the results files off of the SUT is advisable.
 This is most
    important if the automatic submission of results fails; however,